AdobeDocs/analytics-platform.en/help/analysis-workspace/c-panels/panels.md

 To create a dynamic drop-down filter:

 * Drag and drop a single dimension into the panel drop zone **while holding** ⇧.

-* Dynamic drop-down filters are not available for metrics, filters, or date ranges.
+Note that Dynamic drop-down filters are not available for metrics, filters, or date ranges.
-* Right-click a drop-down filter and select **[!UICONTROL Delete filter]** to delete it.

 A dynamic drop-down filter provides the same context menu options as static drop-down filters.